River Dibb

-The River Dibb is located in North Yorkshire, England.
+The River Dibb, also known as Barben Beck, is a river located in North Yorkshire, England.
 It is a tributary of the River Wharfe.
 Grimwith Reservoir is at the head of the River Dibb at a point some 2.5 mi from Appletreewick.
 The river flows for 5.2 km, and must maintain a flow of 273,000 m3 of water a day into the River Wharfe system.

 Toponymy

 The name is possibly derived from the Olde English dib, a dialectical form of dip meaning hollow, or deep place pool.
 The name of Dybb/Dibb is recorded in local 14th century records as Dybbe, a now lost hamlet near Burnsall, where the people who lived there were lead miners.

 Course

 The river starts from the south side of Grimwith Reservoir and flows south-west through Burnett Fold Nook and then south before returning south-west to pass under the B6265 at Dibble's Bridge, which has been the scene of two coach crashes - one in 1925 when seven people were killed, and one in 1975 when 33 people were killed.
 Below its confluence with Holes Beck, the Ordnance Survey maps show the name of the river changing to Barben Beck.
 It follows a mostly southerly course through Rough Close Wood and Barnscar Plantation to Rookcroft Wood.
 It turns west through Sprinsgide Wood and then south-west again past Hartlington Mill, where it was once used to power a 5.5 m diameter undershot water wheel, and under Hartlington Bridge before joining the River Wharfe.

 The river flows for 5.2 km largely over millstone grit, which overlays limestone and shales.
 A leat used to take water from a high point of the river (between the overflow of the reservoir and Dibbles Bridge) to a lead mine near to Barben Beck.